Annamalaisaravanan/Volume-Controller-using-OpenCV/README.md

  Using this code, you can generate the colored dataset on your own.
 Gestures that are shown inside the ROI box can be stored by pressing the respective class button(say 0 or 1 or 2) in the keyboard.

  ## [Model_training.ipynb](https://github.com/Annamalaisaravanan/Volume-Controller-using-OpenCV/blob/main/Model_training.ipynb)
  Seeing this notebook will let you the clear cut idea of how training has been done.
-I feed image dataset to the 8-layer CNN Sequential Model.
+Image dataset was feed to the 8-layer CNN Sequential Model.
 I used [adam](https://keras.io/api/optimizers/adam/) optimizer and my loss function is [Categorical_crossentropy](https://keras.io/api/losses/probabilistic_losses/#categoricalcrossentropy-class) because i have three classes at the output.

  ## [app.py](https://github.com/Annamalaisaravanan/Volume-Controller-using-OpenCV/blob/main/app.py)